Banner blindness is almost a timeless user practice where they tend to consciously or subconsciously ignore banner advertisements.

-But at the same time, as it stands right now, in terms of promotion, it fails to generate enough revenue for publishers or provide any significant ROI, for majority of Advertisers.
+As we know, banner advertising is a widely used method for monetizing websites.
+But at the same time, as it stands right now in terms of promotion, it fails to generate enough revenue for publishers or provide significant ROI for the majority of advertisers.

-In this article we are going to focus on one of the major culprit responsible for this horrifyingly low response rate- Banner Blindness.
-Not only that, we will also explore some powerful ways to minimize the effects of Banner Blindness which can help publishers significantly improve their ad revenues.
+So in this article, we’ll focus on one of the major culprits responsible for this horrifyingly low response rateーbanner blindness.
+Not just that, we’ll also explore some powerful ways to minimize the effects of banner blindness which help publishers significantly improve their ad revenue.

-Banner blindness refers to a phenomenon whereby website users consciously or unconsciously ignore or skip banner advertisements or information present in a banner like fashion.
-One measure often used to indicate the effectiveness of a particular banner is its Click Through Rate (CTR), which is a percentage calculated by dividing the number of clicks by ad impressions.
+Banner blindness refers to a phenomenon whereby website users consciously or unconsciously ignore or skip banner advertisements or information present in a banner-like fashion.

 The Information Overload

-It has been long believed that to get something noticed, it needs to be conspicuous, stand out and be visually different from its surroundings.
-But, on the contrary, research on banner blindness has shown that any obvious links and messages, which stand out from the content, are often skipped or ignored.
+It has been long believed that a thing has to be conspicuous and visually different to get something noticed.
+However, research on banner blindness shows that links and messages which stand out from the content are often skipped or ignored.